 This may be a vain attempt to lure you into listening to my stuff but that's what it is.
-89 albums later, I still enjoy the physical process of operating machines and the mental exercise it takes to have something to record appearing before my ears.
+126 albums later, I still enjoy the physical process of operating machines and the mental exercise it takes to have something to record appearing before my ears.
 My EQ may be low as I suffer from schizophrenia.